jamescarruthers/audioplayground/README.md

 There is space on the board for an additional memory IC.
 As yet, this is untested.

 ## Coding guide
 Nothing more is needed than the basic Arduino + Teensyduino install.
 There is a template included in the software folder to setup the various pins and get you going.
+Remember all the ADC values are inverted, e.g. 0 = 5V and 65535 = 0V.